 Proof of purchase

 You will also need to provide proof of purchase.
-Most jewellery seller’s provide a detailed sales receipt.
+Most jewelry seller’s provide a detailed sales receipt.

 Photographs